rwood-moz/awsy/README.md

 1) B2G Emulator and Tools:

-It is assumed that you already have a B2G build environment setup, with a successful build of the B2G emulator already completed.
+It is assumed that you already have a B2G build environment setup, with a successful build of the B2G emulator already available.
 Also within the standard B2G build folder is the B2G/tools folder, which contains the get_about_memory.py script.

-The B2G_HOME environment variable MUST be set and exported in order for AWSY to locate your emulator build and the about_memory script:
+The B2G_HOME environment variable MUST be set and exported in order for AWSY to locate the about_memory script:

         ie. B2G_HOME = /home/rwood/B2G
         export B2G_HOME

+The B2G_DISTRO environment variable MUST be set and exported in order for AWSY to locate the emulator (the emulator may be downloaded and not in B2G_HOME):

+        ie. B2G_DISTRO = /home/rwood/b2g-distro
+        export B2G_DISTRO

 2) Orangutan: